robertolozano/robertolozano/README.md

   -Firebase
   -Websockets
   -Typescript
-- 🌱 I’m currently working on React SPA
+- 🌱 I’m currently working on React SPAs
 - 📫 You can reach me at my email rlozano@ucdavis.edu or on LinkedIn: https://www.linkedin.com/in/roberto-lozano-272503163/